Hollywood actors are officially on strike after studio talks break down | CBC News

 Stars Damon, Chastain support move

-In a letter to SAG-AFTRA membership overnight, Drescher told actors to prepare to hit picket lines after the board's vote Thursday.

-"As you know, over the past decade, your compensation has been severely eroded by the rise of the streaming ecosystem," Drescher wrote.
-"Furthermore, artificial intelligence poses an existential threat to creative professions, and all actors and performers deserve contract language that protects them from having their identity and talent exploited without consent and pay."

 An actors' strike would prevent performers from working on sets or promoting their projects.
-Whether the cast of Christopher Nolan's film Oppenheimer attends Thursday's London premiere hangs in the balance of a potential strike.
+For example, the premiere of Christopher Nolan's film Oppenheimer in London was moved up an hour so that the cast could walk the red carpet before the SAG board's announcement.

+When the initial deadline approached in late June, more than 1,000 members of the union, including Meryl Streep, Jennifer Lawrence and Bob Odenkirk, added their names to a letter signaling to leaders their willingness to strike.

 Attending a photo event on Wednesday, actor Matt Damon said that while everyone was hoping a strike could be averted, many actors need a fair contract to survive.